 ~ Simon Holmes à Court on the latest episode of A Positive Climate

-→ Listen to the podcast out now on Spotify or Apple Podcasts or your favourite platform here.
+→ Listen to the podcast on Spotify or Apple Podcasts or your favourite platform here.

 This 40-minute ABC Four Corners documentary on the topic is worth watching, if you’d like to understand the complexities of the topic: what is the future of nuclear power in Australia?